smikitky/node-multi-integer-range/README.md

 const correct = mr.length(mr.normalize(unsorted)); // 8
 ```

 `parse(data: string, options?: Options)` creates a normalized MultiIntegerRange from a string.
 The string parser is permissive and accepts space characters before/after comma/hyphens.
-It calles `normalize()` under the hood, so order is not important, and overlapped numbers are silently ignored.
+It calls `normalize()` under the hood, so the order is not important, and overlapped numbers are silently ignored.

 ```ts
 console.log(mr.parse('1-3,10')); // [[1, 3], [10, 10]]